owntone/owntone-server/README.md

 RSP (Roku) media server.

-It has support for AirPlay devices/speakers, Apple Remote (and compatibles), MPD clients, internet radio, Spotify and LastFM.
+It has support for AirPlay devices/speakers, Apple Remote (and compatibles), MPD clients, network streaming, internet radio, Spotify and LastFM.
 It does not support AirPlay video.

 DAAP stands for Digital Audio Access Protocol, and is the protocol used by iTunes and friends to share/stream media libraries over the network.